 Looking for something a little more rural?
 Head 20 minutes north of Niagara Falls to Inniskillin Winery.
 Enjoy tastings, tours, and special events throughout the year.

-Illuminations: Niagara Falls at Night
+Illuminations: Niagara Falls at Night (Canadian Side)

 As you view the Falls from your hotel room at night, you’ll be amazed at the light show Niagara Falls puts on.
 From sunset to around midnight, Canada illuminates the Falls in an array of colors.
 The colors change throughout the evening, so you’ll be mesmerized by the beautiful and changing view.